 We are providing the following warning for products linked to this page:

 WARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.

-Why is the warning applied to some Viper, Fat Cat, Mainstreet Classics, and Casemaster products?
+Why is the warning applied to some Viper, Fat Cat, Casemaster, and Mainstreet Classics?

 Any business who sells products in the state of California is required to warn consumers if there is a chance they could be exposed to any one of the over 850 chemicals on their published list.
 This means that if one of our products contains a listed chemical, even if the level of that chemical is so low that it poses no real health hazard or risk, we are required by law to list it on our packaging and on our website.

 We do this not only to follow the laws in place, but also to offer transparency to our customers about the products they may be purchasing.
 However, because the Prop 65 standard for exposure is “one excess case of cancer in 100,000 individuals exposed to the chemical over a 70-year lifetime,” it can be difficult for consumers to understand their actual exposure risk.

 Should I be concerned?

 As the American Cancer Society notes, “not every compound labeled as a possible cancer-causing substance has been proven to the worldwide scientific community to actually cause cancer.”
 Although some of our products are marked as having materials flagged by Proposition 65, this does not necessarily mean that they carry a high risk of reproductive issues or cancer.